Commutative post-Lie algebra structures on Kac--Moody algebras: Twisted loop algebras

 \begin{remarks}

 (i) On practice, only the cases $n=1$ (the untwisted case) and $n=2,3$ (the twisted case) may occur; see Chapter $8$ in \cite{KAC}.

-(ii) According to Theorem $3.3$ of \cite{BU52}, CPA-structures are trivial not only on $\mathfrak g$, but on any perfect finite-dimensional Lie algebra over a field of characteristic zero.
+(ii) According to Theorem $3.3$ of \cite{BU52}, CPA-structures vanish not only on $\mathfrak g$, but on any perfect finite-dimensional Lie algebra over a field of characteristic zero.
 The twisted loop algebra $\widehat{\mathfrak g}$ is perfect, but not finite-dimensional, so Theorem \ref{th-2} is not covered, at least in a straightforward way, by that result. \end{remarks}